-Love Coffee Liqueur and Cream?
-Take a leap of faith and try something new with The Black Goblin , a Tequila, Kahlua, and Cream Cocktail.
+Love a White Russian cocktail?
+Take a leap of faith and try something new with a Tequila, Kahlua, and Cream Cocktail.
 Vodka might be a thing of the past this is SO good!

-I’ll be honest, Halloween is not my favorite holiday.
+I’ll be honest, Halloween is not a favorite holiday.
 Christmas ranks Number One; with all the color and sparkle and good cheer.
 Halloween with its dark, scary and more sinister presence has always sort of unnerved me.
+But I also don’t love scary movies; so my non-scary thing isn’t just about Halloween.
+Life is scary enough for me!

 When my children were small I was the type that made them costumes of felt fashioned to look like strawberries and watermelon and over the years we also had unicorns and Betsy Ross and a long list of handmade outfits but never a witch or a goblin or anything scary.

 Now they are grown and about as scary as I get are drinks like this Tequila, Kahlua, and Cream Cocktail.
-It really hit the spot on this night of witches and goblins.
+It really hits the spot on the night of witches and goblins.
+I thought of calling it the Black Goblin but it shouldn’t be relegated to just one scary night.

 I was sure that my move six years ago would see me finally hang up the Halloween flag and hunker down in a quiet, dark house so I wouldn’t be bothered.
 And then the kids on this block happened and I adore them all and there is no way in this world that I can’t be present for their big night.
 And to top it off?

 I even have a witch costume…how I’ve grown huh?
-A couple of years ago I was invited to a costume party so I made a black cape and bought a Professor McGonagell witch hat and I’ve sat on the front porch bench and welcomed a bazillion kiddos with that getup.
+A couple of years ago I was invited to a costume party so I made a Professor McGonagell costume.
+I made a black velvet cape and bought this witch hat and I’ve sat on the front porch bench and welcomed a bazillion kiddos with that getup.
 And loved doing it too.

 This year will be different; I have no idea what to expect.
 I know that I’ve certainly hunkered down…but every day, not just on Halloween.
 I do have to be careful and have not exactly figured out what that will mean…but I know it won’t mean a bunch of kids coming up to me on my porch to grab some candy and I will miss that.